 • The settlement agreement must be in writing.

 • The settlement agreement must relate to particular complaints.

 • The settlement agreement must state that the conditions for regulating such agreements under the relevant statutory provisions have been satisfied.

 Generally, the first £30,000 of a termination payment is free of tax and national insurance contributions (NICs) with the balance subject to tax (but not employer or employee NICs).
 However, there are a number of exceptions.
 One of the exceptions is a sum corresponding to earnings for notice is subject to tax and NIC deductions.

 A reference could be agreed and annexed to the settlement agreement.
 The employer would then normally be obliged to provide the agreed reference to any prospective employers.
 In many sectors, including the financial sector, it is standard practice only to provide a factual reference with dates of employment and job title.
 A factual reference could nevertheless be annexed to the settlement agreement.
 In some cases it may also be sensible to agree an internal announcement.

 Usually employees will be required to agree to confidentiality obligations.
-A typical clause (sometimes known as a gagging order) could prevent the employee from disclosing the terms of the settlement agreement and the circumstances of their departure with third parties.
+A typical clause (sometimes known as a non-disclosure agreement or gagging order) could prevent the employee from disclosing the terms of the settlement agreement and the circumstances of their departure with third parties.
 Often there will be clause covering exceptions for disclosure to immediate family, professional advisers and as required by law.
-The employee might also be permitted to disclose their employment history and the reason for leaving to prospective employers and recruitment consultants.
+The employee will also often be permitted to disclose their employment history and the reason for leaving to prospective employers and recruitment consultants.

 Employees cannot be precluded from whistleblowing (making a public disclosure) or reporting to the police.